chrisjsewell/ipypublish/README.md

 \end{figure}
 ```

-Note, this approach has the implicit contraint that markdown caption cells must be above the corresponding figure/table to be output in the latex/pdf.
+Note, this approach has the implicit contraint that caption cells must be above the corresponding figure/table to be output in the latex/pdf.

 ## Citations and Bibliography